moksh-garg/moksh-garg.github.io/index.md

       <dd> Econometrics, Causal Inference, Text Analysis </dd>
     <dt> Software & Applications:</dt>
       <dd> STATA, Python, R, MAXQDA, Pajek, Tableau </dd>
 </dl>

-I previously worked as a pre-doc at the Indian School of Business and was based out of Hyderabad, popularly known as "The City of Pearls".
-If you want to know more about me, feel free to take a look at my [educational background](./education.md), [professional affiliations](./employment.md), [published works](./publications.md), and [presentations](./presentations.md) made.
-There is also information regarding my [service](./services.md) to the community and [research grants and academic honors](./financials.md) that I have received.

 A copy of my CV can be found [here](./MokshCV.pdf).